 When Muhammad brought a revelation from God cancelling what Satan had cast on the tongue of His Prophet, the Quraysh said, "Muhammad has repented of what he said concerning the position of your gods with God, and has altered it and brought something else."
 Those two phrases which Satan had cast on the tongue of the Messenger of God were in the mouth of every polytheists, and they became even more ill-disposed and more violent in their persecution of those of them who had accepted Islam and followed the Messenger of God.

-The account is repeated again just a page later in volume 6, in which it is recorded that Muhammad said the following when Gabriel first informed him that he had recited from Satan:
+The account is repeated again in Volume 6, in which it is recorded that Muhammad said the following when Gabriel first informed him that he had recited from Satan:

 That evening Gabriel came to him and reviewed the surah with him, and when he reached the two phrases which Satan had cast upon his tongue he said, "I did not bring you these two."
 Then the Messenger of God said, "I have fabricated things against God, and have imputed to Him words which He has not spoken."